Tensor Factor Model Estimation by Iterative Projection: Introduction

 \section{Introduction}

 Motivated by a diverse range of modern scientific applications, analysis of tensors, or multi-dimensional arrays, has emerged as one of the most important and active research areas in statistics, computer science, and machine learning.
 Large tensors are encountered in genomics \citep{alter2005, omberg2007}, neuroimaging analysis \citep{zhou2013, sun2017}, recommender systems \citep{bi2018}, computer vision \citep{liu2012}, community detection \citep{anandkumar2014}, among others.
 High-order tensors often bring about high dimensionality and impose significant computational challenges.
 For example, functional MRI produces a time series of 3-dimensional brain images, typically consisting of hundreds of thousands of voxels observed over time.
 Previous work has developed various tensor-based methods for independent and identically distributed (i.i.d.)\,tensor data or tensor data with i.i.d.\,noise.
-However, as far as we know, the statistical framework for general tensor time series data was not well studied in the literature.
+However, the statistical framework for general tensor time series data is much less studied in the literature.